-The medical sciences research company, MMJ International Holdings, based in the United States and Jamaica, has reached an agreement with Thermo Fisher Scientific to manufacture its oral drug product for treating multiple sclerosis (MS) and Huntington’s disease (HD).
+The medical sciences research company, MMJ International Holdings, based in the United States and Jamaica, has reached an agreement with a specialty pharmaceutical company to manufacture its oral drug product for treating multiple sclerosis (MS) and Huntington’s disease (HD).

-MMJ International Holdings, under the terms of the agreement, will develop the active pharmaceutical ingredient (API) for drug product MMJ 001 as a liquid-filled gel capsule.
+MMJ International Holdings, under the terms of the agreement, will develop the active pharmaceutical ingredient (API) for drug product MMJ 001 as a liquid-filled soft gelatin capsule.

 MMJ-001 is derived from the marijuana plant containing tetrahydrocannabinol (THC) and cannabidiol (CBD) as a natural whole plant extract.

-“As MMJ International Holdings continues to advance to its clinical trials, ThermoFisher Scientific will be supporting MMJ with the FDA, DEA required development API for MMJ’s specialised liquid encapsulation solutions,” said Elio Mariani, executive vice-president of research & development at MMJ.
+“As MMJ International Holdings continues to advance to its clinical trials, and the specialty Pharma company will be supporting MMJ with the FDA, DEA required development of API for MMJ’s specialized liquid encapsulation solutions,” said Elio Mariani, executive vice-president of research & development at MMJ.

 “Patients will be expected to benefit from cGMP (current Good Manufacturing Practice)-quality therapies in an accessible and efficient format.”